mazi76erX2/Transaction-Data-Processor/README.md

    - Airflow: http://localhost:8080 (username: admin, password: admin)
    - FastAPI: http://localhost:8000 (API documentation: http://localhost:8000/docs)
    - PostgreSQL: localhost:5432 (username: airflow, password: airflow)

+5. Change Postgres database settings if you receive errors with connection in your logs:
+   - On the Airflow dashboard click on the Admin dropdown then connections.
+   - Click on edit record on the postgres_default row
+   - Add the following details: - Schema: `finance_app`, - Login: `airflow`, - Password: `airflow`, Host: `postgres`, Port: `5432`
+   - Click Save

 ## Using the Airflow DAG